 For more information on our activities, you can consult the activity section of the site.

 Do we have to take a reservation?

-Yes, reservations are obligatory to come and have fun with us.
+Yes, reservations are mandatory to come and have fun with us.
 We have a limited amount of equipment and need to make sure there is equipment for you.
 Payment will be required upon reservation, online or by phone, with a credit card.

 How can we reserve?

 To book, you can click on the BOOK NOW icon located at the top right of the screen.
 You can also call 1 877 886-5500, then choose the option associated with the park of your choice or even call the park directly.
 We will be happy to answer all your questions and help you make your reservation.

 How long does the activity last?